-density source, which is under development at the Munich FRM-II reactor, by a factor of five.
+It is important to note that all the sources listed in the table are future sources that have listed projected densities, except for the LANL UCN source.
+TRIUMF would eventually surpass the future highest density source, which is under development at the Munich FRM-II reactor.
 In addition, the pulsed nature of the proposed TRIUMF source would offer considerable advantages for reduction of background compared to a reactor source.